19hours/sg-statutes/Acts/Public Utilities Act.md

 54\.
 Notwithstanding any provision to the contrary in the Criminal Procedure Code (Cap.
 68), a District Court and a Magistrate’s Court shall have jurisdiction to try any offence under this Act and shall have power to impose the full penalty or punishment in respect of any offence under this Act.

-### Police officer or authorised officer may require evidence of identity in certain cases
+### Police officer, authorised officer or authorised person may require evidence of identity in certain cases

-55\.—(1) Any police officer or authorised officer who reasonably believes that any person has committed an offence under this Act may require that person to furnish evidence of his identity and the person shall thereupon furnish such evidence of his identity as may be required by the police officer or authorised officer.
+55\.—(1) Any police officer, authorised officer or such other person as may be authorised by the Board for the purposes of this section (referred to in this section as an authorised person) who reasonably believes that any person has committed an offence under this Act may require that person to furnish evidence of his identity and the person shall thereupon furnish such evidence of his identity as may be required by the police officer, authorised officer or authorised person, as the case may be.

+[Act 9 of 2012 wef 01/09/2012]

-(2) The occupier of any premises shall, if required by any police officer or authorised officer, furnish his name and the name and address of the owner of the premises, if known.
+(2) The occupier of any premises shall, if required by any police officer, authorised officer or authorised person, furnish his name and the name and address of the owner of the premises, if known.

+[Act 9 of 2012 wef 01/09/2012]

 (3) Any person who —

-(a) refuses to furnish any information required of him by any police officer or authorised officer under this section; or
+(a) refuses to furnish any information required of him by any police officer, authorised officer or authorised person under this section; or

+[Act 9 of 2012 wef 01/09/2012]

 (b) wilfully mis-states such information,

 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000.

+### Power to examine and secure attendance

+55A\.—(1) An authorised officer may do all or any of the following:

+(a) issue a written order requiring anyone within the limits of Singapore, who appears to be acquainted with any of the facts and circumstances of matters under this Act, to attend before him, and that person shall attend as required;

+(b) examine orally any person who appears to be acquainted with the facts and circumstances of matters under this Act —

+(i) whether before or after that person or anyone else is charged with an offence in connection with the matter; and

+(ii) whether or not that person is to be called as a witness in any inquiry, trial, or other proceeding in connection with the matter;

+(c) require any person to furnish any information or produce any document in the possession of that person in connection with the matter, and may, without payment, inspect, keep, copy or make extracts from such document.

+(2) Any person examined under this section shall be bound to state truly what he knows of the facts and circumstances concerning matters under this Act, except that he need not say anything that might expose him to a criminal charge, penalty or forfeiture.

+(3) A statement made by any person examined under this section shall —

+(a) be reduced to writing;

+(b) be read over to him;

+(c) if he does not understand English, be interpreted for him in a language that he understands; and

+(d) after correction, if necessary, be signed by him.

+(4) If any person fails to attend as required by an order under subsection (1), the Board may report such failure to a Magistrate who may then, in his discretion, issue a warrant ordering the person to attend.

+[Act 9 of 2012 wef 01/09/2012]

+### Power to enter and investigate

+55B\.
+If an authorised officer has reasonable grounds to suspect that an offence under this Act has been committed, he may, at any time without notice, enter any premises and do all or any of the following for the purpose of investigating the suspected offence under this Act:

+(a) search the premises and take possession of any thing found therein and reasonably believed to be connected to the commission of the offence;

+(b) require the production of records, certificates, notices and documents relating or reasonably believed to relate to the offence, wherever and by whomsoever kept, and take and retain extracts or copies thereof;

+(c) take and retain samples of any materials (whether solid, liquid, gaseous or vapour) found for the purpose of analysis;

+(d) take such photographs as the authorised officer thinks necessary for the purposes of the investigation;

+(e) require any person whom the authorised officer finds in the premises to produce his identity card or other identification papers for inspection for the purpose of the investigation.

+[Act 9 of 2012 wef 01/09/2012]

 ### Offences committed by bodies corporate, etc.

 56\.
 Where an offence under this Act has been committed by a company, firm, society or other body of persons, and that offence is proved to have been committed with the authority, consent or connivance of any person who, at the time of the commission of the offence, was a director, manager, secretary or other similar officer or a partner of the company, firm, society or other body of persons or was purporting to act in any such capacity, that person shall also be guilty of that offence and shall be liable to be proceeded against and punished accordingly.

+### Liability for offence committed by agent or employee

+56A\.
+Where an offence under this Act is committed by any person acting as an agent or employee of another person, or being otherwise subject to the supervision or instruction of another person for the purposes of any employment in the course of which the offence was committed, that other person shall, without prejudice to the liability of the first-mentioned person, be liable for that offence in the same manner and to the same extent as if he had personally committed the offence unless he proves to the satisfaction of the court that the offence was committed without his consent or connivance and that it was not attributable to any neglect on his part.

+[Act 9 of 2012 wef 01/09/2012]

 ### Duty to enquire before excavation

+57\.—(1) Any person who digs, bores, trenches, grades, excavates, tunnels or breaks any ground with any mechanical equipment, tool or explosive, or allows his employee or agent to do so, without first —

+(a) obtaining from the Board the relevant plans or records to ascertain the location of any main or pipe belonging to or under the management or control of the Board that may be interfered with by such works;

+(b) carrying out trial trenches to physically ascertain the location of any such main or pipe that may be interfered with by such works; and

-57\.
-Any person who digs, bores, trenches, grades, excavates or breaks any ground with any mechanical equipment or explosive or allows his employee or agent to do so without first ascertaining the location of any main or pipe belonging to or under the management or control of the Board that may be interfered with shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 3 years or to both.
+(c) complying with such other requirements as the Board may specify to protect any such main or pipe within the vicinity of such works,

+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 3 years or to both.

+(2) For the purpose of subsection (1)(a), any person may, upon payment of the prescribed fee, be permitted to inspect and take copies of the relevant plans or records maintained by or on behalf of the Board.

+[Act 9 of 2012 wef 01/09/2012]

 ### General penalties